-CURRENT: Nicholas is the Bret C. Harte directing fellow at Berkeley Repertory Theatre for the 2017-2018 season.
-He is the assistant director on the following productions: Ain’t Too Proud – The Life and Times of the Temptations, book by Dominique Morisseau (dir.
+RECENT: Nicholas was the Bret C. Harte directing fellow at Berkeley Repertory Theatre for the 2017-2018 season.
+He was the assistant director on the following productions: Ain’t Too Proud – The Life and Times of the Temptations, book by Dominique Morisseau (dir.
 Des McAnuff), Imaginary Comforts, by Daniel Handler, (dir.
 Tony Taccone), Watch on the Rhine, by Lillian Hellman (dir.
 Lisa Peterson), Angels in America, by Tony Kushner (dir.
 Tony Taccone).

 Nicholas was on faculty in the Department of Drama at Syracuse University.
 He taught Advanced Acting, the Development of Drama I & II, Fundamentals of Theatre Design, and Directing.